 Identity Theft: What it is, What to Do

-ID theft occurs when someone gets or steals your personal information, which is used to open credit accounts in your name or receive some type of benefit, such as employment, insurance or housing.
+Identity theft occurs when someone gets or steals your personal information.
+The information can then be used to open credit accounts in your name or receive benefits, such as employment, insurance or housing.
 Identity theft may impact your credit reports and credit scores.

 Signs of Identity Theft

-- You receive bills for items you did not buy, accounts you don’t recognize, or medical services you did not use
+- Receiving bills for items you did not buy, accounts you don’t recognize, or medical services you did not use

-- You see charges on your credit card or bank statements you don’t believe are yours
+- Charges on your credit card or bank statements you don’t believe are yours

-- You’re notified that an unfamiliar account has been turned over to a collections agency, or you begin receiving calls from debt collectors about a debt that isn’t yours
+- Notification that an unfamiliar account has been turned over to a collections agency, or receiving calls from debt collectors about a debt that isn’t yours

 - You stop receiving bills or other mail

-- You’re notified more than one tax return was filed in your name
+- Notification that more than one tax return was filed in your name

-- You're denied credit because of the fraudster’s actions
+- Denial of credit because of the fraudster’s actions

 Identity Theft Victim?
 Steps to Take

 If you believe your information may have been stolen and used fraudulently, it can be hard to know what to do and where to report it.
-So, here are a few things to consider if you believe your personal information has been used fraudulently:
+So, here are a few things to consider if you believe you're a victim of identity theft:

-- Check your credit reports and other accounts.
+Check your credit reports.
 Request copies of your credit report from all three nationwide credit bureaus – Equifax, Experian and TransUnion -- and keep an eye out for any information that’s inaccurate or incomplete, or unfamiliar accounts and addresses.
 You can get a free copy of your credit report at each nationwide credit bureau once every 12 months from www.annualcreditreport.com.
 You can also create a myEquifax account and get two free Equifax credit reports each year.
 In addition, you can click "Get my free credit score" on your myEquifax dashboard and enroll in Equifax Core Credit™ for a free monthly Equifax credit report and a free monthly VantageScore® 3.0 credit score, based on Equifax data.
 A VantageScore is one of many types of credit scores.

-- Consider placing an initial one-year fraud alert on your credit reports.
+Consider placing an initial one-year fraud alert on your credit reports.
 Fraud alerts serve as a “red flag” to those who pull your credit reports that you may be a victim of identity theft.
-And, they encourage companies to take additional steps to verify your identity before granting credit in your name.
+They encourage companies to take additional steps to verify your identity before granting credit in your name.
 Fraud alerts are free, and you only need to contact one of the three nationwide credit bureaus to have a fraud alert placed on your credit reports -- that bureau will contact the other two.
 You can create a myEquifax™ account online to place a fraud alert on your Equifax credit report.
 You can also download this form for instructions on mailing your request or call Equifax at (888) 836-6351.

 The FTC advises you to keep a record of the calls you make and the people you speak to, and keep copies of any letters you send or receive.
 It’s also a good idea to keep a written record of other actions you take, such as closing accounts or disputing charges.